 Finally, stop beating yourself up for attracting the wrong men.
 That’s a waste of time.

 If you consistently find yourself in relationships with liars, cheaters, addicts, leeches, or commitmentphobes, your job isn’t to get them to stop lying, cheating, drinking, mooching, failing to commit, or trying to make them a decent guy.
 Your job is to leave.

 At a certain point, it’s not his fault for being fundamentally flawed.

-You’ll never stop attracting the wrong men, but starting now, you can stop ACCEPTING the bad behavior of the wrong men… and save yourself years of heartbreak and pain.
+You’ll never stop attracting the wrong men, but starting now, you can stop ACCEPTING the bad behavior of the wrong men.
+Stop repeating the same mistakes and save yourself years of heartbreak and pain.

 Finally, you’ll be open to receiving the quality of love you deserve.